by Melissa Foo

 The current season of Ordinary Time may seem like a non-event and of lesser significance, but it is far from ordinary.
 It is a season where we are called to growth and purification, and remains the longest season of the liturgical calendar.
 Yet, the reality of this season is a struggle that comes with keeping a consistent pace, where some of us find ourselves relying on “major” events to pick up the pace and keep our faith going.
-Though we may have already passed what may appear like more exciting seasons such as Lent and Easter, and await Advent and Christmas, nowhere in this season of Ordinary Time have we been invited to pause for a moment from entering deeper into a life with Jesus and allowing the mystery of Christ to unfold before us.
+Though we may have already passed what may appear like more exciting seasons such as Advent and Christmas and await Lent and Easter, nowhere in this season of Ordinary Time have we been invited to pause for a moment from entering deeper into a life with Jesus and allowing the mystery of Christ to unfold before us.
+Instead, the invitation to enter more deeply into a relationship with Jesus is one that is timeless and unchanging.
 Such a reality brings to mind an encouragement St Paul has for us as he writes to the Philippians, “Not that I have secured it already, nor yet reached my goal, but I am still pursuing it in the attempt to take hold of the prize for which Christ Jesus took hold of me.
 Brothers, I do not reckon myself as having taken hold of it; I can only say that forgetting all that lies behind me, and straining forward to what lies in front, I am racing towards the finishing-point to win the prize of God’s heavenly call in Christ Jesus”.

 What or rather, Who is this prize?

 This race St Paul talks about represents the race of our lives where we enter into a journey of discipleship towards Christ.
 Amidst the different prizes that may attract our attention in this world, there is only one prize that our hearts truly desire – Jesus Christ.